ph0ngp/linglook/notes.md

 ## Miscellaneous notes:

+- Sorry, this file is quite a mess.
+It's for my own future reference.
+These notes are not in any particular order.
 - jpdict is always unavailable (dbState and getDataSeriesStatus in jpdict.ts), we only use flat file dict.
 But we still keep all the old code, not have time yet to prune them.
   - when ever the flat file dict is loaded, it will notify its updated state to other listeners.
 Check jpdict.ts initDb function.
 - in many places, variables are used for new purposes but still keep the original names: